Genital HERPES

 Test Accuracy

-It is possible to have a false positive or false negative result.
-That's true for either a HSV IgG or HSV IgM test.
-Therefore, don't panic if your herpes blood test results do not agree with your known risk factors and sexual history.
-Instead, talk to your doctor about possible issues with testing.
-Diagnostic testing isn't perfect.
-You also may not be accurately assessing your risk.
-Many people do not understand that herpes can be transmitted even when their partner has no symptoms or does not know they are infected.
+False positive and false negative results can occur with both HSV IgG and HSV IgM tests.
+So, if your herpes blood test results don’t align with your known risk factors and sexual history, try not to panic.
+Instead, discuss any concerns with your doctor regarding potential testing issues.
+Diagnostic testing is not infallible, and you might not be fully aware of your risk.
+Many people do not realize that herpes can be transmitted even when their partner shows no symptoms or is unaware of their infection.

 Add us on Line and stay in touch.